 Can I use a virtual mailbox instead of a physical street address?

 A virtual mailbox can be useful for receiving correspondence, but many banks and payment processors still consider it insufficient for KYC purposes.
 They typically want evidence that actual business operations occur at a verifiable location, not merely a mail-sorting facility.
-Clemta’s registered-agent address is categorized as a real street address, not a P.O. box, giving it higher acceptance among compliance teams.
+Clemta’s physical address service is categorized as a real street address, not a P.O. box, giving it higher acceptance among compliance teams.
 Some founders attempt to combine multiple virtual services to mimic physical presence, yet this often leads to document mismatches and rejection.
 By starting with an address that meets regulatory standards, you avoid repeat submissions and costly delays.
 Remember that inconsistent information across documents can trigger enhanced due-diligence reviews that freeze your accounts.

 How long does it take to obtain an EIN for my company?